DAT255 Deep Learning Engineering

 Knowledge

-• Able to explain fundamental concepts, models, and algorithms in deep learning.
+- Able to explain fundamental concepts, architectures, and training algorithms in deep learning, including optimization, regularization, and neural network design principles.

-• An understanding of the difference between deep learning as a discipline in itself, and deep learning engineering.
-This includes how deep learning relates to software engineering more broadly and an understanding of machine learning engineering and MLOps.
+- Understanding of the difference between deep learning as a discipline in itself, and deep learning engineering.
+This includes how deep learning relates to software engineering more broadly and an understanding of machine learning engineering and MLOps, including model versioning, monitoring, and maintenance.

 Skills